rchain/architecture-docs/execution_model/rhovm.rst

 +-------------------+--------------+----------------+------------+

-The effect that a program has on the VM can be described by *environment* and *state*, which are the binding of names to locations in memory, and of locations in memory to values, respectively.
-A program is typically executed to change one or both of these associations.
-Because variables refer to locations, environment is equivalenty a binding of names to variables.
+The execution of a contract affects the *environment* and *state* of the VM.
+Environment and state are the mapping of names to locations in memory, and of locations in memory to values, respectively.
+A program typically changes one or both of these associations at runtime.
+Because variables refer to locations, environment is equivalenty a mapping of names to variables.
 Environmental changes occur with changes of lexical scope.

 .. figure:: ../img/bindings_diagram.png